-7 Iconic Gin Cocktails You Absolutely Need to Know
+7 Iconic Gin Cocktails You Absolutely Must Know

 Updated on

-Gin is the botanical spirit par excellence: fragrant, versatile and capable of transforming into completely different cocktails.
-From classic aperitifs to elegant bubbles, to the most refreshing long drinks, gin is the undisputed protagonist of some of the most famous cocktails in the world.
-Here is an essential list of 7 cocktails that tell the best of gin-based mixology:
+Gin is the botanical spirit par excellence: fragrant, versatile and able to transform into completely different cocktails.
+From classic aperitifs to elegant bubbles, all the way to the most refreshing long drinks, gin is the undisputed star of some of the world's most famous cocktails.
+Here's an essential list of 7 cocktails that tell the best of gin-based mixology:

 • Negroni